ahaboone/gns3Acad/readme.md

 ### SSH to devices
 > This App contains the code necessary to open the IP addresses file, retrieve IPs.
+> It is the first module to be developped.

 ### App 2